“Shhh… keep it down; I have a silent migraine.” Yes, you read it right; – a silent migraine. What in the world is a silent migraine?

-As you can see, despite not having any pain, these symptoms are enough to put a halt to anyone’s life.
-I was diagnosed with hemiplegic migraines presenting additional symptoms on top of some mentioned above; these symptoms usually mimic stroke-like symptoms, then a massive headache would usually follow.
+As you can see, despite not having any pain, these symptoms are enough to halt anyone’s life.
+In addition, I was diagnosed with hemiplegic migraines presenting additional symptoms on top of some mentioned above; these symptoms usually mimic stroke-like symptoms, then a massive headache would usually follow.
 However, there are days when I only experience an aura, but they are enough to bring my whole body down.

-Because silent migraine is “silent,” taking the proper medication can be a little tricky.
-There were days when I didn’t know what I was feeling; all I knew was that I didn’t feel well; therefore didn’t know what medicine to take.
-Medication for regular migraines usually treat silent migraines, my neurologist told me, but this has been a hit and miss for me.
+Because silent migraine is “silent,” taking the proper medication can be tricky.
+There were days when I didn’t know what I was feeling; all I knew was that I didn’t feel well and, therefore, didn’t know what medicine to take.
+Medication for regular migraines usually treats silent migraines, my neurologist told me, but this has been a hit-and-miss for me.
 It has been challenging for me to catch silent migraines in their early phase.
-Often, I wouldn’t realize that I was having one till it’s too late.
+I often wouldn’t realize I was having one until it was too late.

-There are many causes for silent migraines, or what most of us call triggers.
+There are many causes for silent migraines, or what most call triggers.
 Below are common causes for migraines, even silent ones.

 - neck problems (number one for me!)

 - caffeinated drinks (This is very inconsistent for me)